 How is Household Defined for Purposes of the Lifeline Program?
 A "household" is defined as any individual or group of individuals who live together at the same address and share income and expenses.
 Lifeline provides one discount per household.
 The Lifeline Eligibility Pre-Screening tool available at www.lifelinesupport.org can help you determine who is considered to be a member of your household.

 What if I Am Receiving More Than One Lifeline Service?
 Households with duplicate Lifeline services (wireless and/or wireline) must select a single provider and de-enroll from other Lifeline programs.
-Consumers violating the one per household rule may be subject to criminal and/or civil penalties.
+Subscribers violating the one per household rule may be subject to criminal and/or civil penalties.